 Specific electrolyte disorders

-Increased (hypernatraemia) and decreased (hyponatraemia) sodium levels do not have any effect on the ECG, nor cardiac rhythm or impulse conduction.
+Increased (hypernatremia) and decreased (hyponatremia) sodium levels do not have any effect on the ECG, nor cardiac rhythm, or impulse conduction.

-Primary hyperparathyroidism and malignancies cause 90% of all cases of hypercalcaemia.
-Less common causes are immobilization, sarcoidosis, thyrotoxicosis, familial hypocalciuric hypercalcaemia, Addison’s disease, renal failure, tamoxifen, lithium, thiazide diuretics, D vitamin and calcium overdose.
+Primary hyperparathyroidism and malignancies cause 90% of all cases of hypercalcemia.
+Less common causes are immobilization, sarcoidosis, thyrotoxicosis, familial hypocalciuric hypercalcemia, Addison’s disease, renal failure, tamoxifen, lithium, thiazide diuretics, D vitamin and calcium overdose.

 - Common ECG changes